 Home equity loan interest

-The deductions for home equity and mortgage interest are only available to taxpayers who are eligible to itemize deductions on a Schedule A attachment to their Form 1040.
-Eligibility to itemize requires that your total itemized deductions, including home interest, be greater than the standard deduction amount.
+Mortgage interest deductions are only available to taxpayers who itemize deductions on a Schedule A attachment to their Form 1040.